potluck-club/git-cookin/README.md

 ## discussion of further requirements
 * must be able to compile individual recipes with minimal hassle
+  * everything will be kept within TeX where possible
+  * functionality not available within TeX will be built into the bakefile using UNIX utilities
+  * compilation of individual recipes or collections of recipes should be handled through the bakefile
+  * the bakefile should be straightforward to use, with a clear and well-broken-down readme (possibly within this readme)
+  * Keep It Simple, Stupid: if additional functionality is required, reconsider project scope the requested feature is actually within scope of this project
 * must have full list of dependencies to build recipes on their own
+  * dependencies will be clearly listed for all relevant OSs
 * must figure out how to register approval -- what sort of criteria are important to get
   * do we need some other database / table that records what people think of each recipe
   * or just a chef + approver system (codeowners?) to get things in to the master cookbook